Bio7/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+## New in 1.53m (1.53.m7):

+1. Updated the ImageJ plugin to version 1.53m7
+2. Improved the "Synchronize Windows" action for detached views
+3. Added the latest  macro templates
+4. Fixed some minor bugs

 ## New in 1.53j (1.53.j43 (2)):

 1. Improved the 'Detach Images' menu action